minqili/VITON-DRR-main/README.md

 ## Checkpoint
 We used the pre-trained models `latest_net_G2.pth` from ACGPN, which can be download from [here](https://drive.google.com/file/d/1UWT6esQIU_d4tUm8cjxDKMhB8joQbrFx/view?usp=sharing).
-You can download Human Semantics Generation Module checkpoint from [here](https://pan.baidu.com/s/1Ds8Rj6ioTFXppE5vkSLI8A?pwd=x67y).
+You can download Human Semantics Generation Module checkpoint from [here](https://pan.baidu.com/s/1yKNhg_APD41Pd6DV-qMTjQ?pwd=6ydg).

+## Inference
+After configuring the dataset, model files and environment, you can directly run the `inference.bat` file to perform inference.

 ## Results
 Examples of virtual try-on results synthesized by our method.
 Given a reference human body image and a product clothing image, our method can synthesize a high-quality virtual try-on result while preserving garment details.
 ![result](./example.png)

 ## Reference